wingersoft/ntp-lcd/README.md

 ### Basic NTP Time/Date and BME280 Temperature/Humidity/Pressure Sensor
-This is a simple Arduino project that reads temperature, humidity abd pressure from a BME280 sensor using an ESP32 board.
+This is a simple Arduino project that gets the time from a NTP server, reads temperature, humidity and pressure from a BME280 sensor.
+Displays all data on a 16x2 LCD display, using an ESP32 board.

 ![picture](breadbord.jpg)